 Laura Cesari of California - Fantasy Deco Dreamworld Artist

 2023, Invisibility series retrospective!
-Invisible Woman and Millenium Armchair, actually together in a picture.
+Invisible Woman and Millenium Armchair, in my studio in the Pacific Coast Mountains.

 2019, in my home in the Pacific Coast Mountains, with Antelope Woman Quilt, an old favorite piece I made in 1998 in a class with legendary artist Faith Ringgold.